truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 {{< enterprise >}}
 ### Applying Enterprise Licenses
-TrueNAS SCALE Enterprise customers should contact iXsystems support to obtain license information for their TrueNAS system.
+TrueNAS Enterprise customers should contact iXsystems support to obtain license information for their TrueNAS system.
 To apply the license information, go to the **System > General Settings** screen and use the **[Update License]({{< relref "AddLicenseProactiveSupport.md" >}})** option on the **Support** widget (system information card).

 ### Setting up Proactive Support
-TrueNAS SCALE Enterprise customers with Silver or Gold Coverage support contracts can configure proactive support.
+TrueNAS Enterprise customers with Silver or Gold Coverage support contracts can configure proactive support.

 Customers with appropriate support contracts can configure **[Proactive Support]({{< relref "AddLicenseProactiveSupport.md" >}})** after they apply their system license, and after acknowledging and signing the End User License Agreement (EULA).